jschoolcraft/dotfiles/dot_claude/commands/check-last.md

 🔍 Explore

-Start by comparing the current working branch (including uncommitted changes) to the beta branch.
+Start by comparing the current working branch (including uncommitted changes) to the main branch.
 Use Git diff tools and metadata to identify:
 	•	All modified, added, or deleted files
 	•	Which changes are committed vs uncommitted